GM High Feature engine: 7.2L V12

-On March 21, 2007 AutoWeek reported that GM was planning to develop a 60-degree V12 based on this engine family to power the top version of Cadillac's upcoming flagship sedan.
-This Cadillac would essentially have had two 3.6 L High Feature V6s attached crankshaft-to-crankshaft and would have featured high-end technologies including direct injection and cylinder deactivation.
-If this engine would have been developed, it would have displaced 7.2 liters, and produced approximately 600 hp and 540 lbft of torque.
-Development of the engine was reportedly being conducted in Australia by Holden.
+On March 21, 2007, AutoWeek reported that GM was planning to develop a 60-degree V12 based on this engine family to power the top version of Cadillac's upcoming flagship sedan.
+This Cadillac would essentially have had two 3.6L High Feature V6s attached crankshaft-to-crankshaft and would have featured high-end technologies including direct injection and cylinder deactivation.
+If this engine were developed, it would have displaced 7.2 liters, and produced approximately 600 hp and 540 lbft of torque.
+Development of the engine was reportedly being conducted in Australia by Holden, with a potential HSV or Statesman application.

-In August, 2008, GM announced that development of the V12 had been cancelled.
+In August 2008, GM announced that development of the V12 had been cancelled.

 Timing chain issues

-Mainly earlier production 2.8, 3.0, 3.2, and 3.6 liter engines with the three chain design suffered from premature timing chain failures due to a faulty PCV system and extended oil change intervals.
-Most of the problems occurred on pre LFX engines.
+Earlier production 2.8L, 3.0L, 3.2L, and 3.6L engines with the three chain design suffered from premature timing chain failures because of a faulty PCV system and extended oil change intervals.
+Most of the problems occurred on pre-LFX engines.

 Holden High Feature engine

 Holden sold a HFV6 engine under the name Alloytec.
 The High Feature moniker on the Holden produced engine is reserved for the twin cam phasing high output version.
-The block was designed to be expandable from 2.8 L to 4.0 L. High Feature V6 engines were previously produced in Fishermans Bend, Port Melbourne, Australia and remain in production at the following four manufacturing locations: St. Catharines Engine Plant, St. Catharines, Canada; Flint Engine South in Flint, Michigan, United States; Romulus Engine Plant in Romulus, MI and Ramos Arizpe, Coahuila, Mexico.
-The assembly lines for the St. Catharines and Flint facilities were manufactured by Hirata Corporation at their powertrain facility in Kumamoto, Japan.
+The block was designed to be expandable from 2.8 L to 4.0 L. High Feature V6 engines were previously produced in Fishermans Bend, Port Melbourne, Australia, and remain in production at the following four manufacturing locations: St. Catharines Engine Plant, St. Catharines, Canada; Flint Engine South in Flint, Michigan, United States; Romulus Engine Plant in Romulus, Michigan; and Ramos Arizpe, Coahuila, Mexico.
+The assembly lines for the St. Catharines and Flint facilities were manufactured by Hirata Corporation at its powertrain facility in Kumamoto, Japan.
 Most of the designs of this motor happened in Flint.
 They were first produced for the Cadillac range.
 The engine block and cylinder heads are cast at Defiance Foundry in Defiance, Ohio.